Brolock/OldOnes/README.md

 Important:
 DO NOT EVER touch the CardID attribute in the DataTable

+Create Socket Called WidgetSocket were you want the UI of 3D actors to attach to

 Cards cannot be in the hand at the start of the game they would need to be drawn

 When making a card in the DataTable that targets Cards: